The Tuberous Sclerosis Alliance is dedicated to finding a cure for tuberous sclerosis complex while improving the lives of those affected.

 - the stimulation and sponsorship of research;

 - the development of programs, support services and resource information; and

 - the development and implementation of public and professional education programs designed to heighten awareness of TSC.

-Since 1984, the TS Alliance has funded $17.4 million in support of basic, translational and clinical research.
+Since 1984, the TS Alliance has funded more than $18 million in support of basic, translational and clinical research.
 Because of our advocacy for research and promoting young investigators, we funded and cultivated a new generation of senior scientists who today receive generous funding from sources such as the National Institutes of Health and the Department of Defense Congressionally Directed Medical Research program.
 Because of the strength of our grassroots volunteers, more than $165 million has been spent on TSC research over the past 10 years from these important sources.

 More awareness + more supporters = more funds for research, which leads to better treatments and ultimately a cure.
 With greater visibility, we will be in a stronger position to grow our donor base and investors.
 In turn, this increases funds available for research, improved treatments and ultimately a cure.

 The name was changed to the Tuberous Sclerosis Alliance to reflect the growing organization and our commitment to forming “alliances” with TSC grassroots volunteers across the country, TSC Clinics and healthcare providers, researchers and scientists, other nonprofits, and corporations.